-A work environment that encourages diversity enriches the employees’ experience and strengthens equal opportunities for their talents to unfold.
+A work environment that promotes diversity enriches the experience of employees and strengthens equal opportunities for their talents to unfold.
 Research also indicates that in companies where employees feel valued and involved in their activities, the loyalty of the employees is greater and staff turnover is lower.
 Furthermore, diverse teams are able to make better decisions, work more productively, create more innovative solutions, increase their creativity and resilience to risks.
 Therefore, in pursuit of its strategic goals, the Group also focuses on increasing diversity and inclusion.

 We aim to create a safe work environment for our employees and partners, and that’s why we constantly revise and improve our work safety features and processes established to identify potential risks.
 The Group’s companies use various measures for this.
 For example, preparation of safe work guidelines, equipment acquisition and distribution among employees, creation of a safe work environment, mandatory work safety training, etc.